JacobVanderlinden/PayWithText/README.md

 ##Technology

-PayWithText was built using Flask, a set of Python web frameworks.
-We store our information using MongoDB, host our application on AWS, and communicate with users using Twilio.
+PayWithText was built using Django, a set of Python web frameworks.
+We store our information using PostgresSQL and host our application on Heroku.
+Communication is facilitated by Twilio, and payment processing is done by the Capital One API.

 ##Authors and Contributors